-- As above, at day 15, if the carer has not applied for, or updated their Working with Children Check, immediate action is needed to support the carer to apply for a Check.
-This may involve the practitioner attending the carers home and applying on line using your ultra book or driving the carer to Australia Post to have their photo taken.
+- If the carer and/or usual adult household members have not applied for or updated their WWCC immediate action is needed to support the carer and/or usual adult household member to apply for a WWCC.
+This may involve the practitioner attending the carer's home and applying online using your ultra-book or driving the carer to Australia Post to have their photo taken.

-- If at day 15, the carer is refusing to apply for a Working with Children Check advise the team manager.
+- If the carer, or a usual adult household member, is refusing to apply for a WWCC advise the team manager.
 Immediate action must be taken, including a review of the placement.
-The placement cannot be endorsed by child protection without evidence the primary carer(s) has applied for or updated their Working with Children Check.
+The placement cannot be endorsed by Child Protection without evidence the kinship carer/s, and all usual adult household members, have applied for or updated their WWCC.

-- Record on CRIS if the placement cannot be endorsed or can no longer continue, due to the carer(s) unwillingness to apply for the necessary checks and assess the child’s safety and wellbeing.
+- Record on CRIS if the placement cannot be endorsed or can no longer continue, due to the kinship carer(s) or other usual adult household members unwillingness to apply for the necessary checks and assess the child’s safety and wellbeing.

 If a kinship care placement is expected to continue for more than six weeks but less than 12 weeks